On the reliability of voting processes: the Mexican case: Conservation laws in elections

-In the cabin certificates several data are recorded: Total number of received ballots at the beginning of the electoral process (Br), number of remaining (not used) ballots (Bs), number of voters (V), number of deposited ballots per cabin (Bd) and the number of votes received for each party/candidate (V$_i$, $i=$ P1, P2, P3, P4, P5, non-registered candidates and annulled votes).
-Based on this information, there are some conservation laws that can be checked, for self-consistency, in this election.
-The quantities considered are those that were calculated and registered independently by the electoral authorities when the votes were counted.
-In this sense, they are non-trivial.
-For instance, one can check the loss or appearance of ballots.
-In particular, we study the total number of ballots, Br, against the sum of the number of remaining ballots, Bs, and the number of voters per cabin, V, i.e., Br-(Bs+V).
-In principle, this number should be zero, but, as seen in Fig.~\ref{Fig:LostBallots}, the distribution of this quantity is peaked around zero but is neither the expected Dirac delta function $\delta(x)$, nor a Gaussian or a Lorentzian.
-Data on the positive axis mean lost ballots.
-Data on the negative axis indicate appearance of ballots.
+We start the analysis with E$_1$, that is, the total number of ballots, Br, against the sum of the number of remaining ballots, Bs, and the number of voters per cabin, V, i.e ., E$_1 =$ Br-(Bs+V).
+As seen in Fig.~\ref{Fig:LostBallots}, the distribution of E$_1$ is peaked around zero but is neither the expected Dirac delta function $\delta(x)$, nor a Gaussian nor a Lorentzian.
+Data on the positive axis mean appearance of ballots, meanwhile data on the negative axis indicate lost of them.
+In plain English, in the latter case there are more registered people who voted than documents that certified their existence.
 Zooms in different parts of this distribution show the following facts: (1) The PREP preserve this number for only $\sim 45\%$ of the cabins.
 This result is unfortunate for the electoral authorities (IFE) since it says that PREP reliability is less than $50\%$.
+This is even worse since, as we shall see later, the same occurs for the rest of the error distributions considered and in the distributions for both chambers.
 (2) The distribution is not completely symmetric.
 In particular the peak around $-250$ is higher than the peak at $250$.
 (3) There are inconsistencies larger than $750$ votes for several cabins.
 (4) There are peaks at $\pm 10, \pm 20, \dots$ and also at $\pm 100, \pm 200, \dots$.
-These peaks, we assume, are related with capture typos.
+These peaks, we assume, are related with capture typos, but it is not proved.
 (5) The peak at the left side of the distribution shows a different behavior for senators than the other cases.
-This result cannot be statistically understood, since all certificates (for president, senators and deputies) are captured in the same way. {\it A result like this means that the capture of the data was different for three similar processes.} (6) The distribution between $1$ and $100$ decays as a power law as can be seen in the insert of figures~\ref{Fig:LostBallots} to \ref{Fig:LostVotes}.
+(6) The distribution between $1$ and $100$ decays as a power law as can be seen in the insert of figures~\ref{Fig:LostBallots} to \ref{Fig:LostVotes}.